Semiclassical analysis of elastic surface waves: Semiclassical construction of surface-wave parametrices

+The left-hand side can be viewed as a local trace in the boundary normal coordinate.

-\begin{remark} In the oscillatory integral $(\ref{FIO})$, the phase variables are the components of $\xi$.
+\begin{remark} In the oscillatory integral $(\ref{FIO})$, the phase variables are the components of $\eta$.
 We can construct an alternative representation by using the frequency, $\omega$, as a phase variable.
-In a neighborhood of a fixed point, $x_0$, we construct $\phi = \phi(x,\omega)$ satisfying the eikonal equation
+This would result in the following form of solution operator